zuevaelena/authentication-sample/README.md

 # Implemented stuff
 - Kotlin as a main language
-- MVVM architecure pattern
+- MVVM architecture pattern
-- Dependency Injection princilpe via Dagger2
+- Dependency Injection principle via Dagger2
-- FirebaseAuthenticaton for user identifiction
+- FirebaseAuthentication for user identification
 - BottomSheetDialogFragment as a menu